crdueck/exactEarth/functional_lunch_and_learn.md

 # What is Functional Programming?

-Functional programming is a style of programming that promotes the use of
+Functional programming is a style of programming that encourages

-* pure functions: "mathematical" functions that depend only on their inputs, not the global program state.
+* pure functions: "mathematical" functions that depend only on their inputs, not the global program/world state.

 * immutable data structures: once defined, data cannot be mutated.
 Instead, a new modified copy of the data is created.